 Reality-Writing Book: A non-book example.
 Rumors become true if enough people hear about them (this is due to a demon dicking with humanity).
 No writing needed, just word of mouth.
 Mostly this results in Urban Legends becoming true, but at one point the player characters themselves take advantage of it.

 Replacement Goldfish: The Masked Four are fashioned after the group that Jun played with as a child.

 Ret Gone: Getting turned into a shadow-person by Joker causes most people to forget they ever existed, while they stand in one spot, eternally drowning in self-pity for not being able to pursue their dreams.

 Retconjuration: The ending to IS.
 The simplest way to make everything right is for the original Masked Circle to never meet each other.

-Revolving Door Casting: Igor is the only true consistent in the whole Persona series; while Philemon appears from time to time; he doesn't play a crucial role outside of Persona.
+Revolving Door Casting: Igor is the only true consistent in the whole Persona series; while Philemon appears from time to time, he doesn't play a crucial role outside of the first two games.

 The Time Castle guy in Eternal Punishment is aware of it when you use a rumor to make his shop sell and duplicate spell cards.
 Actually, he's Nyarlathotep, chilling with you, selling you the stuff you need, invites you to relax... and talk a bit about your next moves...